Strategic Transformation & Planning

 Improve cash collection cycles

-Review accounts receivable aging
+Review accounts receivable ageing

 Understand how secured borrowings may affect transaction structure